MichaelSDavid/conure-lang/docs/info.md

 ```

 ### Classes and OOP
-Conure is object-oriented and such has support for classes.
+Conure is object-oriented and as such has support for classes.
 They are declared with the `class` keyword, can have multiple attributes, and be instantiated like below
 ```cs
 class Pair {}